-The Geirangerfjord is part of the UNESCO world heritage and as such pretty much every cruiseship that visits the Fjordland of Norway also visits the Geirangerfjord.
-The sights are remarkable of course, and the stories behind some of the buildings are stunning to say the least.
+The Geirangerfjord is part of the UNESCO world heritage and as such, pretty much every cruise ship that visits the Fjordland of Norway also visits the Geirangerfjord.
+The sights are remarkable of course, and the stories behind some of the buildings are stunning, to say the least.

 Some of the old farms are placed high up a steep mountain wall and in earlier times when the taxman had to come by boat for some strange reason the farmer would take the ladder, connecting the shore with his farm, up for repair.
-Of course it was just by pure chance that this would be at the very same day when the taxman was to arrive. 😉
+Of course, it was just by pure chance that this would be the very same day when the taxman was to arrive. 😉

 Even today Geiranger cannot be reached by road during the winter months, as both the Ørnesvingen as well as the road over Dalsnibba will be closed during the winter because of the snow.
 The Ørnesvingen is a rather narrow road with 11 hairpin curves toward Eidsdal, which you can see in the next photo.

-The time spent in Geiranger is too short though to disembark and do some sightseeing, but of course you could buy additional trips to your boat tour and for example take a bus from Geiranger toward Molde where you would reembark onto the same boat again.
+The time spent in Geiranger is too short though to disembark and do some sightseeing, but of course you could buy additional trips to your boat tour and for example, take a bus from Geiranger toward Molde where you would reembark onto the same boat again.
 The bus tour would take you up the Ørnesvingen or Eagles Road over the mountain and then down the even more famous Trollstigen.
-But of course this means you would have to spend some extra money.
+However, this means you would have to spend some extra money.
 We didn’t consider this option though, it would probably not have worked out anyway as we had to disembark in Molde.
 Considering the trouble we had to get onto the boat with our bikes I really didn’t want to think about what trouble we would have had if we had decided to take this trip and have someone else take care of getting our bikes down from the boat.
 So we took the boat back from Geiranger to Ålesund, where we arrived in the early evening.